Bonnibel Rambatan

 Bonnibel Rambatan plays with fire to dissent and liberate through words and images.
 They started their career as a philosophy blogger and independent filmmaker before moving on to more traditional publishing, first as an acquiring editor and later a development editor for publishers in Jakarta in the 2010s.
-From 2018 to 2020, they served as CEO of a rights management startup for diverse voices and progressive stories, working with artists and writers for comics and webtoons.
+From 2018 to 2020, they spearheaded a rights management startup for diverse voices and progressive stories, working with artists and writers for comics and webtoons.
 They have spoken at various venues, including Ubud Writers and Readers Festival, MuseumsQuartier Vienna, and Bangkok Arts and Culture Centre.
+They run a newly launched YouTube channel (2026), Writer Bonnibel.

 Throughout their career, Bonnibel has always navigated between two worlds: arts & literature and the activism/journalism/research space, including historical and sociological research, critical theory, and philosophy.
 With Jacob Johanssen, they co-authored Event Horizon: Sexuality, Politics, Online Culture, and the Limits of Capitalism, published by Zer0 Books in 2022.
 In 2022-2024, they hosted the Southeast Asia Dispatches podcast, interviewing activists and thought leaders across the region.